mcneela/Retina/demos/nldr/tutorial/tutorial.md

 2D section which was last clicked.
 Furthermore, we bind two as-of-yet undefined functions to the figure's canvas.
 These will be called when the axes are moved over by the mouse pointer and are clicked on.

 Finally, we need only define these two event-handling functions.
-The first, `mouse_over` is simple.
+The first, `mouse_over`, is simple.
 All it does is keep track of the axes that the mouse is currently hovering over by accessing the `event.inaxes` attribute.
 It then attempts to get the Fovea layer corresponding to the title text of this axes which, conveniently enough, is the layer's name.
 If the corresponding layer object is successfully acquired **and** if it differs from the axes over which the mouse last hovered (stored in `self.hover_sec`), the handler responds by calling Fovea's `Layer3D.bound()` method and